Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

 (public) (private) (private) (public) (public) (public)

-Let R be rounds, P players.
-We compute per-round and per-player metrics and aggregate.
+Let R denote rounds and P denote players.
+We compute per-round and per-player metrics and aggregate across games.

 1. Claim Honesty

-Did the player's public claim match ground truth?
+Whether the player's public claim matched ground truth:

 We report checks passed / total checks (per-agent and overall).
-Early runs show ~60% overall honesty across sub-checks.
+Early runs show approximately 60% overall honesty across sub-checks.

 2. Cross-Claim Consistency